godotengine/godot-docs/classes/class_animation.rst

 | *Getter*  | has_loop()      |
 +-----------+-----------------+

 A flag indicating that the animation must loop.
-This is uses for correct interpolation of animation cycles, and for hinting the player that it must restart the animation.
+This is used for correct interpolation of animation cycles, and for hinting the player that it must restart the animation.

 ----